chaos-mesh/chaos-mesh/doc/io_chaos.md

   If `Delay` is empty, the operator will generate a value for it randomly.
 * **errno**: defines the error code that is returned by an IO action.
 It is an int32 string like `"32"`.
 This field need to be set when you choose an `errno` or `mixed` action.
 If `errno` is empty, the operator will randomly generate an error code for it.
 You can set the `errno` by referring to: https://www-numi.fnal.gov/offline_software/srt_public_context/WebDocs/Errors/unix_system_errors.html.
 * **percent**: defines the percentage of injection errors and provides a number from 0-100.
 The default value is `100`.
-* **path**: defines the path of files for injecting I/O chaos actions.
+* **path**: defines the path of files for injecting IO chaos actions.
 It should be a regular expression for the path you want to inject errno or delay.
-If the path is `""` or not defined, IO to all files will be injected.
+If the path is `""` or not defined, IO chaos actions will be injected into all files.
-* **methods**: defines the I/O methods for injecting I/O chaos actions.
+* **methods**: defines the IO methods for injecting IO chaos actions.
 It’s an array of string, which sets the IO syscalls such as `open` and `read`.
 See the [available methods](#available-methods) for more details.
 * **addr**: defines the sidecar HTTP server address for a sidecar container, such as `":8080"`.
-* **configName**: defines the config name which is used to inject pods.
+* **configName**: defines the config name which is used to inject chaos action into pods.
 You can refer to [examples/tikv-configmap.yaml](../../examples/tikv-configmap.yaml) to define your configuration.
-* **layer**: represents the layer of the I/O action.
+* **layer**: represents the layer of the IO action.
 Supported value: `fs` (by default).

 ## IO chaos available actions